Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Examples:
 ```
-MUL R3, R1, R2 #Computes the signed multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 (truncation).
+MUL R3, R1, R2 ;Computes the signed multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 (truncation).

-MULL R3, R1, R2 #Computes the signed multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 and the upper 32 bits of the result into R4.
+MULL R3, R1, R2 ;Computes the signed multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 and the upper 32 bits of the result into R4.

-UMUL R3, R1, R2, LSR L6 #Computes the unsigned multiplication of R1 and R2 (shifted to the right by the value in L6) and writes the lower 32 bits of the result into R3 (truncation).
+UMUL R3, R1, R2, LSR L6 ;Computes the unsigned multiplication of R1 and R2 (shifted to the right by the value in L6) and writes the lower 32 bits of the result into R3 (truncation).

-UMULL R3, R1, R2 #Computes the unsigned multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 and the upper 32 bits of the result into R4.
+UMULL R3, R1, R2 ;Computes the unsigned multiplication of R1 and R2 and writes the lower 32 bits of the result into R3 and the upper 32 bits of the result into R4.
 ```

 **Important Notes**: